Guides & Tutorials

 .nvmrcor by setting a

 NODE_VERSIONenvironment variable in the “Build environment” section of our per-site Settings UI.
-Note that there are some default npm version to Node.js version mappings - Node.js v8 will pull in npm v5, and if you want some different behavior you may have to do some fancy footwork with your package.json (or even explicitly installing an older version).
-Any version that
+Note that there are some default npm version to Node.js version mappings — Node.js v8 will pull in npm v5, and if you want some different behavior you may have to do some fancy footwork with your package.json (or even explicitly installing an older version).
+You can use any version that

 /.ruby-versionfile.
 You can choose any version that rvm supports.
-These are the 3 pre-installed versions which will allow the fastest builds:
+As of early 2023, we pre-install

 apt-get install anything, you're limited to pre-compiled binaries that fit that architecture.
 A frequent use pattern is to get a copy of the binary we need to build your site, and add it to your repository so you can run it directly during your build.
 By default your build starts in the root of your repository, so it could be as easy as using